CleverProgrammers/pwj-module-8-my-blog-app/readme.md

 ### HINT: Use post.js for getting data from data.json

 ## TODO(Together): Complete index.js to connect to API and get list of posts
+### HINT Make sure to make the statis files public

 ## TODO: Complete post.html